mobify/workshop--adaptivejs-site-1x/README.md

 ###Style the Homepage

-1. Run `grunt preview`
+1. In Terminal, ensure that you are in the `workshop--adaptivejs-site` directory.
+On the command line, enter the `grunt preview` command to start the preview.
-2. [Preview](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) the site in your browser
+2. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server) of the Getting Started (New Project) guide.
+Use the http://www.merlinspotions.com/ URL for the Site URL form field.

-    Refresh the page as we add styles to see the new styles applied to the page.
+    To see the new styles take effect, refresh this page.

-3. Open the file `_home.scss` found under **/assets/styles/templates**
+3. Launch an editor app.
+From the `/assets/styles/templates` folder, open the `_home.scss` homepage template file.
-4. Remove the existing styles for the homepage template, and add some styling for the promo image and t-home__content block:
+4. Remove the existing styles for the homepage template.
+Add this styling for the promo image and for the `t-home__content` block:

     ``` SCSS
     // Home